Written by Andrew Stanton, Bob Peterson, and David Reynolds

 Marlin, who was a worrier to start with, becomes very overprotective of his son, whom he names Nemo.
 Nemo has a left fin that is smaller than his right one.
 His father is reluctant to let him go to school.
 The day he finally is persuaded to cut the apron strings a little bit is the day of a class trip.
 Worrying that something will happen to Nemo, Marlin follows them out.

 On a dare and because of his father’s over-protectiveness, Nemo gets caught by a scuba diver who scoops him up for his aquarium.
-Marlin tries to go after them, but soon loses the trail.
+Marlin tries to go after them but soon loses the trail.
 He encounters Dory, who states she has seen the boat.
 She also has issues with short-term memory.
 This is both humorous and irritating; humorous more for the audience and irritating for Marlin.

 Nemo, meanwhile, has found some friends in the aquarium, including a tough-looking angel fish named Gil.
-They try to help him adjust to life in the aquarium, but there’s also a deadline looming of Nemo’s imminent departure into the hands of Darla.
+They try to help him adjust to life in the aquarium, but there’s also a deadline looming for Nemo’s imminent departure into the hands of Darla.
 The man who caught Nemo is a Dentist and she is his niece who‘s known for accidentally killing fish.
 The aquarium is in his office.
 With his new friends, Nemo attempts a series of breakouts, all designed to get back to the ocean and his home.

-Finding Nemo is humorous as well as teaching lessons about life in a subtle way.
+Finding Nemo is humorous as well as teaches lessons about life in a subtle way.
 Like many great animated films recently, it works well for both adults and children.
 Children might not relate the club the sharks form to a typical AA meeting, but adults watching the film will get it.
 The lessons about facing your fears and living life are good for everyone.

 The talented line-up of stars providing the voices is amazing: